 There are a lot of different factors to consider when choosing the best orientation for your windows.
 A homeowner might want their living room window facing west because it will get more natural light in the evenings and less sun during the day, whereas they might not want their bedroom window facing east because it’ll get too much morning sunlight in the summer.

-When you’re either buying or renting a house, it might be worth checking the window orientation as it can affect the energy efficiency of your home, as well as an overall ambience.
+When you’re either buying or renting a house, it might be worth checking the window orientation as it can affect the energy efficiency of your home, as well as the overall ambience.

 Saving money on heating bills

 South-facing windows can offer a lot of benefits when it comes to heating costs, which is an important consideration for homeowners.
 The sun’s energy is always free and it is all around us.
 That’s why the south facing windows in your home are a great way to save on heating costs because they allow for natural heat from the sun, without the need for turning the thermostat up.

 Creating good conditions for houseplants to grow

 There are many benefits of having south-facing windows in your home, and not just because they offer natural light.
 They also provide a good space for houseplants to thrive.
 South-facing windows are beneficial for plants because they provide ample amounts of direct sunlight that is perfect for photosynthesis.

 Improving your well-being